Career Counselling in BC: How to Know if You Need it and How it Helps

 you want a more structured way to think through your next steps

-In these situations, the difficulty is often not a lack of options.
-It is the challenge of evaluating those options clearly under pressure.
+In these situations, the challenge is often evaluating available options clearly while under pressure.

 Common Situations People Seek Career Counselling For